-Veles might not be one of the most interesting cities in Macedonia but it is definitely worth a visit.
+Veles might not be one of the most interesting cities in North Macedonia but it is definitely worth a visit.

 If you like funky architecture from the times of Yugoslavia you will definitely appreciate Kosturnica.
 Other attractions of the city make it worthwhile too.
-Not to mention the location – together with Krusevo, this is probably the most beautifully located city in Macedonia.
+Not to mention the location – together with Krusevo, this is probably the most beautifully located city in North Macedonia.

 Together with Pristina (Kosovo) and Tetovo, Veles is probably the easiest day trip from Skopje – even visiting Matka Canyon can be more challenging.
 Once you run out of things to do in Skopje you should definitely consider visiting Veles!

 How to get to Veles

 Getting to Veles from Skopje is super easy.
 There are frequent buses, at least once an hour but usually more often and the journey takes just a bit under one hour.

-You can go to Veles as a day trip from Skopje or you can stop there on the way to the destinations further south in Macedonia, such as Bitola, Prilep or Krushevo.
+You can go to Veles as a day trip from Skopje or you can stop there on the way to the destinations further south in North Macedonia, such as Bitola, Prilep or Krushevo.